mvalles36/coldjot/packages/database/README.md

-# @mailjot/database
+# @coldjot/database

-Database package for the Mailjot application.
+Database package for the coldjot application.
 This package handles all database operations, migrations, and seeding.

 ## Documentation